conroy9068/project-1-trave-website/README.md

 - Scheduale A Meeting button overlays when the nav menu is open on mobile.
 - The hero image on small devices is not responsive.
 The top of the image begins to cut off.
 	![Hero Image Cut Off](https://github.com/conroy9068/project-1-trave-website/blob/main/assets/images/readme-images/hero-img-hidden-on-sml-dev.png)
 - The footer on the form-submission.html page is not sticking to the bottom of the page where i would like it.
+- The footer overlays on the nav menue on mobile view when viewing the form-submission.html page.
 - Trave logo text does not link to index.html

 ## Deployment